toolsforexperiments/labcore/docs/instruments/fridgedashboard.md

 $ instrumentserver-detached
 ```

+!!!
+Note
+    The following portion assumes the user has:
+    - instrumentserver installed

 ## The Listener

 To use the dashboard, we will also need to run an instance of the listener on whichever computer you wish to host the dashboard on.
 (The computer with the listener and the computer with the instrumentserver must be on the same network).
-The listener can be used for storing data either in a CSV file or the InfluxDB database.
+The listener can be used for writing data either in a CSV file or the InfluxDB database.

 ### Config File